-• Pay for financial advice without using your day-to-day cash
+Pay for financial advice without using your day-to-day cash

 With the cost of living still high, you may be cutting back on non-essential spending.
-If you’ve put financial advice under that category, it’s worth thinking again about just how essential it is and how affordable it can be.
+If you’ve put financial advice under that category, then it’s worth thinking again about just how essential it is and how affordable it can be.

 When is advice essential?

-A luxury foreign holiday, a new and high spec kitchen, a new car.
-These are all nice things but they’re tough to justify when money is tight.
+A luxury foreign holiday, a new and high-spec kitchen, a new car.
+These are all nice things, but they’re tough to justify when money is tight.

 Advice is especially essential in our view when it comes to big or complex financial decisions such as retirement or saving tax.
-There may be a number of decisions involved and complex rules to understand.
-All of which can make it difficult to put a plan together.
+There may be a number of decisions involved and complex rules to understand – all of which can make it difficult to put a plan together.

 So, you can sacrifice that new phone, but can you sacrifice peace of mind?